Do Go On - 345 - Dame Julie Andrews

 We've got to get pitch out of there.

-We've got to get that perfect pitch out of her.
+We've got to get that perfect pitch out of it.

 Manufactured guns.

-Every year on here, people have been buying more and more guns.
+Every year and year, people have been buying more and more guns.

 You've started calling her Julie.